 Adequate access to safe WASH facilities and practices is a prerequisite for healthcare facilities to function correctly and for healthy and safe schools.
 Unsanitary and inappropriate facilities for teenage girls can prevent them from school.
 The general situation of WASH facilities in schools does not meet international standards, as the ratio of toilets to the number of students is insufficient.

 The infrastructure and sanitation facilities for wastewater disposal and treatment are insufficient to meet the population’s needs, resulting in groundwater contamination and increasingly threatening public health.
 Awareness of domestic water treatment methods and safe storage should be raised to ensure the most efficient use of limited water resources and improve hygiene.

 How to Improve WASH in Schools?

-What are The Five Essential Elements in WASH?
+What are the Five Essential Elements in the wash?